ArweaveAlex/arc-pools/README.md

     This is the core driving data which will tell the mining programs what to pull from twitter and wikipedia

-Now run the client from within the directory containing pools.json, it requires pools.json in the current directory
+__Lastly run the client from within the directory containing pools.json, it requires pools.json in the current directory__

 ```
 arcpool create <poolId> --control-wallet <path to wallet.json> --image <path to image file>